 You should never judge a book by its cover, and the same can be said for turntables.
 The Roksan Xerxes 20 looks to be your conventional, run-of-the-mill wooden-box turntable, but it is packed with clever engineering.

 A motor that turns on its axis to compensate for torque fluctuations, a bearing designed to minimise noise and rubber suspension tuned to dampen specific frequencies are just some of the little tricks Roksan's engineers built into this player.

 And they worked, winning our Temptations tournament at the time.
 The Xerxes 20 got all the essentials right - this is a player with first-class dynamics, and exceptional timing and rhythm.

 Thorens TD160HD (2008)

 20 years after the original Thorens TD160 turntable came through our doors, the TD160HD made its way to us in 2008.

 While it might appear chunky, this turntable's performance is anything but.
 It treats the subtleties in a song well, ensures the vocals are full of life, and gives a sound full of bass and depth - yet you'll be surprised at how tight your vinyl sounds.
 Ultimately it's a faultless, five-star performance.

 One of our reference pieces of kit for several years - and with good reason - this £12,900 turntable sounds as good today as when we first heard it.

-Innovation by name, innovative by nature, the ceramic magnetic main bearing minimises friction and noise.
-Its high-quality DC motor and electronic speed governor switches between 331/3 to 45 and 78rpm at the push of a button.
+Innovation by name, innovative by nature: the ceramic magnetic main bearing minimises friction and noise, its high-quality DC motor and electronic speed governor switches between 33.3 to 45 or 78rpm at the push of a button.

-As audiophiles we always hope for transparency in our music, and the Innovation delivers.
-It's built superbly and a joy to use - a welcome addition to this list.
+As audiophiles, we always hope for transparency in our music, and the Innovation delivers.
+It's built superbly and a joy to use - a compulsory feature of this list.